The 48-Hour International Blur: Why Americans are Trading Sleep for Stamps in 2026 - Best places to travel in 2026

 The Saturday Morning Vibe

-Get inside the Walled City before 8:00 AM.
-This is when the fruit sellers—the Palenqueras in their bright yellow and red dresses—are setting up their vibrant bowls of mango and papaya.
-The cobblestones are still cool from the night air, and the scent of jasmine hangs heavy over the balconies.
+Be in the Walled City by 8:00 AM, when the women selling the fruit – Palenqueras wearing yellow and red dresses – are setting out their colorful baskets of mangoes and papayas.
+The cobbled streets are still cool from overnight temperatures, and the smell of jasmine lingers heavily on the balconies.

 The ROI of a Weekend Away: Why We Do It